encryptedtouhid/Coding_Assignment_2020_ChiselAI/readme.md

 ### Running `main.py`

 1. Open a terminal window and navigate to the `LRUCache` folder.
-3. Run the following command: `python3 main.py`
+3. Run the following command: `python main.py`